Language: EN

 Function Parameters in TypeScript

 TypeScript allows a wide variety of parameter types in its functions.
-Let’s look at each one of them.
+Let’s see each of them.

 Required Parameters